nerdschoolbergen/all-about-testing-code/exercise-1/README.md

 Let's start by creating a test that'll test if the `SmoothieBar` class can blend an orange and apple smoothie.

-:pencil2: Remove the `helloNerdSchool` test and add the following:
+:pencil2: Remove the `helloNerdSchool` test and add the following by writing the code yourself (don't copy & paste):

 ```java
 @Test